 They said to Jesus, “For a good work we do not stone You, but for blasphemy, and because You, being a Man, make Yourself God.”
 (John 10:32-33 NKJV).

 Like the spiritually blind Jews, many ignorant religious folks today are also contending against the divinity of Jesus Christ.
 While they claim to believe in Jesus Christ, they reject His divinity.

-This is a contradiction!
+That is a contradiction!